toa-io/toa/connectors/storages.sql/readme.md

 and schema are optional.
 Default values for `schema` and `table` are component's namespace and name respectively.

-> Namespace-wide or `default` values must not contain table name.
+> Namespace-wide or `default` values must not contain table name and `default` value must not
+> contain schema.

 ### Examples